-Huge Ethereum changes are coming very soon.
+Huge Ethereum changes are coming.
 Developers are preparing to switch the blockchain consensus algorithm from Proof-of-Work (PoW) to Proof-of-Stake (PoS) on September 10-20.
 Here in our article is the main thing about the Merge for those who missed everything.
 And for those who are in, we have prepared expert comments and the results of the latest research on trader sentiment at the end.

 Therefore, the Merge attracts the attention of technology enthusiasts, as well as the one of traders and investors who plan to make money on the transition to Ethereum 2.0.

-The Merge is an update of Ethereum, in the process of which the blockchain will switch to the Proof-of-Stake (PoS) consensus algorithm.
+The Merge is an update of Ethereum: its blockchain will switch to the Proof-of-Stake (PoS) consensus algorithm.

 The consensus algorithm is a key mechanism in any blockchain network.
 It is needed to coordinate the work of nodes and to generate a "consensus" (a situation when all network participants agree with its current condition).